 - Why Apple iPhones don't need antivirus software

-Check out some of the best encrypted messaging apps available right now for Android and iOS devices.
+Here are some of the best encrypted messaging apps available right now for Android and iOS.

 1. Signal (Android, iOS: Free)

 Signal is a fantastic messaging solution for security-conscious mobile users.
-It's a free all-in-one messaging, voice-call and group-chat solution that uses its own end-to-end encryption.
+It's a free all-in-one messaging, voice-call and group-chat solution that uses its own end-to-end encryption protocol.

 Signal's encryption protocol is so strong that WhatsApp and Facebook Messenger use it too.
 But unlike Facebook, Signal's parent company is a non-profit foundation created by an anarchist cryptographer and one of the founders of WhatsApp.